decentralized-identity/ethr-did-resolver/doc/did-method-spec.md

     ethereum-address = "0x" 40*HEXDIG
     public-key-hex = "0x" 66*HEXDIG

-The `ethereum-address` or `public-key-hex` are case-insensitive, however, `ethereumAddress` MAY be represented using the [mixed case checksum representation described in EIP55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md)
+The `ethereum-address` or `public-key-hex` are case-insensitive, however, `blockchainAccountId` MAY be represented using the [mixed case checksum representation described in EIP55](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-55.md)

 Note, if no public Ethereum network was specified, it is assumed that the DID is anchored on the Ethereum mainnet per